arimagnolia/cmpinf_final_project/README.md

  https://data.wprdc.org/dataset/ee735209-4de7-4ea4-b446-bf0f0f6d9cb3/resource/c2e1500a-a12a-4e91-be94-76c6a892b7e2/download

  This dataset shows the median age of death by City of Pittsburgh neighborhood from 2011-2015.
 It was used to see where premature deaths are concentrated in the city.

+### firearmdata.csv

+This dataset shows the number and type of firearms seized in Pittsburgh over the previous few years.

+### arrest-data.csv

+This dataset has entries comprising of arrests in Pittsburgh over the previous few years, along with information like offender description, location, and offense.